openconfig/gnmic/docs/user_guide/outputs/prometheus_write_output.md

       skip-verify: false
     # duration, defaults to 10s, time interval between write requests
     interval: 10s
-    # integer, defaults to 1000.
+    # integer, defaults to 1.
     # Maximum number of gNMI messages waiting to be converted into metrics.
     # The queue is shared by all targets using this output.
-New messages are
+Producers wait
-    # dropped and counted when the queue is full.
+    # when it is full, propagating backpressure without dropping messages.
-    input-buffer-size: 1000
+    input-buffer-size: 1
     # integer, defaults to 1000.
     # Buffer size for time series to be sent to the remote system.
     # metrics are sent to the remote system every `.interval` or when the buffer is full.
 Whichever one is reached first.